bytebase/bytebase.com-old/content/blog/free-tools-to-start-local-database-on-mac.md

 ## StackBricks

-[StackBricks](https://stackbricks.app/) supports MariaDB, MySQL, PostgreSQL and Redis, and supports a wide range of versions, as well as the ability to start multiple local databases on multiple ports.
+[StackBricks](https://stackbricks.app/) supports MariaDB(points for being the only tool in this round-up that supports MariaDB!), MySQL, PostgreSQL and Redis, and a wide range of their versions, as well as the ability to start multiple local databases on multiple ports.

 ![stackbricks](/static/blog/local-db/stackbricks.webp)

-StackBricks is the only one of the three tools mentioned today that is not open source (but still free), but there is [an Issue Tracker](https://github.com/tpetry/stackbricks-community) for your feature requests.
+StackBricks is not open source (but still free to use), but there is [an Issue Tracker](https://github.com/tpetry/stackbricks-community) for your feature requests.

 ## My Thoughts